brunoparga/lox/chapter9.md

 ### Diagnosis

 Very vague hypothesis: I require the body to be a block, but I should allow any statement instead.
+(The thing I now want to do anyway will hopefully solve this.)

 ## Error 14/34